rrwick/Autocycler-paper/commands.md

 ## Mixed/contaminated Autocycler assemblies

-For this test, I'll mix the _Enterobacter hormaechei_ and _Klebsiella pneumoniae_ genomes at different ratios.
-I chose these two because they both have high-copy-number small plasmids that will likely come through, even at low depths.
+For this test, I mixed the _Enterobacter hormaechei_ and _Klebsiella pneumoniae_ genomes at different ratios.
+I chose these two because they both have high-copy-number small plasmids that will likely appear in the assembly, even at low depths.
 Also, they are both in the same family (Enterobacteriaceae) which may be close enough to cause issues with some long-read assemblers.

 ```bash
 cd ~/2025-04_Autocycler_paper